 - OR -

 Addictions are cumulative, meaning they will cost more to maintain as time passes.
-For example, a nicotine addiction can have a great impact on a person’s finances due to the high cost of cigarettes.
-Someone who just started smoking may only buy a pack a week but, as their tolerance rises, they may soon become pack-a-day smokers.
+For example, a Nicotine addiction can have a great impact on a person’s finances due to the high cost of cigarettes.
+Someone who just started smoking may only buy a pack a week; as their tolerance rises, however, they may soon become pack-a-day smokers.
 Other addictions, like gambling or illicit drugs, can be much more expensive and cost half of a person’s income at poverty level.
-The price of purchasing an addictive substance or participating in addictive behavior isn’t the only cost of addiction.
-The cost of addiction for low-income Americans involves more than just the purchasing an addictive substance or participating in addictive behavior.
+The price of purchasing an addictive substance or participating in an addictive behavior isn’t the only cost of addiction.
 The cost of addiction may also include:

 - Increased car, health, and life insurance premium costs

-- Missing days at work, losing a job, or the inability to find employment
+- Missing days at work, losing a job, or failing to find employment

-- Medical costs; addictions can cause many health problems
+- Medical costs, as addictions can cause many health problems

-The cost of rehab can deter low-income Americans struggling with addiction but luckily, there are many options for treatment.
+The cost of rehab can deter low-income Americans struggling with addiction; luckily, however, there are many payment options for treatment.
 The total price of rehab will vary depending on the level of care needed, and most health insurance plans will cover at least a portion of the cost.
-Low-income Americans that can’t afford private health insurance on their own can apply through the Health Insurance Marketplace and some individuals may be eligible for Medicare or Medicaid.
+Low-income Americans that can’t afford private health insurance on their own can apply through the Health Insurance Marketplace, and some individuals may be eligible for Medicare or Medicaid.

-There are many state and local government programs that can provide public assistance to low-income Americans with addiction.
-SAMHSA’s national helpline is open 24/7 to assist people in finding the right treatment whether they have insurance or not.
-Certain treatment centers may also offer a sliding-scale or scholarships to help assist with treatment costs.
+There are many state and local government programs that can provide public assistance to low-income Americans with an addiction.
+SAMHSA’s national helpline is open 24/7 to assist people in finding treatment, whether they have insurance or not.
+Certain treatment centers may also offer a sliding payment scale or scholarships to help assist with treatment costs.
 Call a treatment provider today and find out what options are available.